electron/packages/README.md

 # electron-npm-packages

-A collection of all npm packages that mention `electron` in their package.json or README
+A collection of all npm packages that mention `electron` in their package.json

 ## Packages